First Extended-Stay Hotel Enhances Atlanta’s Pill Hill Medical District

 In addition to the narrow shape, the site faced a tight utility corridor further compounded by a 20-foot wide utility easement running through the property.
 Bohler proactively designed the hotel’s utilities to maneuver around the easement and streamline future permitting and construction timelines.

 By looking beyond design to consider constructability, Bohler helped identify potential risks and worked with the project team to create solutions.
-This enabled Legacy Ventures to successfully deliver its newest hospitality endeavor to the ever-expanding Pill Hill community of patients and medical professionals.
+This enabled Legacy Ventures to successfully deliver its newest hospitality endeavor to the ever-expanding Pill Hill community of patients and medical professionals, two months ahead of schedule.